CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Detail

 - Your Name: Giovanna
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: gisbcode

 # Homework Details